 - Paper other than toilet paper, even if it says flush-able, please proceed with caution

 - Dental Floss

-Another common plumbing problem we see is issues with water pressure, ether too much or too little.
+Another common plumbing problem we see is issues with water pressure, either too much or too little.
 Low water pressure could be the result of a valve not being fully opened, a faulty pressure regulator, or simply mineral buildup inside your plumbing fixtures.
-Too much water pressure could be the result of living downhill, or a faulty valve.
-Some signs you have too much water pressure include: banging pipes, leaky faucets, running toilets, leaky water heater, running out of hot water too quickly, and frequent breakdowns of appliances.
-Ideally water pressure should be between 50-70 psi to reduce water waste.
+Too much water pressure could be the result of living downhill or a faulty valve.
+Some signs you have too much water pressure include banging pipes, leaky faucets, running toilets, leaky water heater, running out of hot water too quickly, and frequent breakdowns of appliances.
+Ideally, water pressure should be between 50-70 psi to reduce water waste.
 If you suspect you have issues with your water pressure, have your plumber check your psi.

 If you have water pressure issues, it is a good idea to get these taken care of before the holidays.
 You want your guests to be comfortable, and also want to avoid any unnecessary plumbing problems from the added stress.

 Another plumbing tip to help you survive the holidays is to help you prevent smelly drains.
 There are several reasons why your drains may smell:

 - Dried p-trap, which can be common in a guest bathroom that doesn’t get used all that often.
 P-traps are designed to keep a protective barrier of water in the trap to prevent sewer gas from entering into the home.
 Simply run some water to allow the water the create the necessary barrier.

 - Clogged vent stack, which helps ventilate sewer gas that builds up inside your pipes.
 Vent stacks are located on top of the roof.
 This time of year they can get clogged with leaves, birds nests, and even snow and ice.
 You should have a plumber check your vent stack for you if you suspect this is the reason.